Get insider access

 Multi-Device Pairing

-The JBL Boombox 3 has great Bluetooth connectivity.
-It has an outstanding range, so your devices remain connected to the speaker, even from far away.
-You can pair two devices to the speaker simultaneously, which is great when you need to frequently and easily switch between audio sources.
-It also has somewhat low latency with iOS and Android devices, so there aren't any syncing issues between the audio and visuals when you use the speaker to watch videos and movies.
-Some apps compensate for latency differently, and your real-world experience may differ.
+It has great Bluetooth connectivity.
+You can pair two devices to the speakers simultaneously, which is great if you want to quickly and easily switch between your phone and computer.
+It has an outstanding range, so you don't need to worry about staying close to the speaker.
+Its latency with iOS and Android devices is low enough that you won't notice audio syncing issues if you use it to watch videos on your phone.
+However, remember that some apps compensate for latency differently, and your real-world experience may differ.

 Connectivity